The Definition of a Long Tail Keyword

 Long-tail keywords are words that have less paid competition and are focused on a specific niche.
 They convert better and are easier to rank.
 You can use them for a variety of purposes.
 For example, they can be used to inform how deep your content should go.
 They may also provide you with additional angles to cover.

-(Searching in Gilbert SEO experts, contact us today!)
+(For an Ecommerce websites experts, contact us today!)

 Long-tail keywords focus more on a niche